flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - Calix and Eduardo missed it
         - But Dan made it! \o/
         - And Dan will be hosting the next one! \o/
+    - New LTS release for Hypha and overall maintenance
+        - We rebooted today after 3y (!)
+        - Next up: apt-get update
+    - Review other MRs
     - OC meetings since last time
-    - Review other MRs
-    - New LTS release for Hypha and overall maintenance

 What's On Hypha